dev-juju/EditorJS-React-Renderer/readme.md

 A library that provides functions to parse and render data saved in [Editor.js](https://editorjs.io/) block style into beautifully styled, responsive and flexible React components.

 This package works well with output from the Editor.js rich text editor library.
 However, there is no dependency on Editor.js.
 We only require that your data is in a similar [block style](https://editorjs.io/saving-data) format.

-## ⭐️ Support ⭐️

-If you like EditorJS-React Renderer you can support with a small donation on [Patreon](https://www.patreon.com/editorjs_react_renderer).

-🙏 Your support will help with project improvements and development of new features 🙏

 ## Setup